docker/docs/ee/ucp/authorization/deploy-stateless-app.md

 ---
 title: Deploy a simple stateless app with RBAC
 description: Learn how to deploy a simple application and customize access to resources.
-keywords: rbac, authorize, authentication, users, teams, UCP, Docker
+keywords: rbac, authorize, authentication, user, team, UCP, Kubernetes
 ui_tabs:
 - version: ucp-3.0
   orhigher: false
 ---
 {% if include.version=="ucp-3.0" %}

-This tutorial explains how to deploy a nginx web server and limit access to one team with role-based access control (RBAC).
+This tutorial explains how to deploy a NGINX web server and limit access to one team with role-based access control (RBAC).

 ## Scenario